header logo

 1. Newcastle 4 - 4 Arsenal (2011)

-With just 19 minutes left, Newcastle supporters might be forgiven for turning their backs on this match, leaving St. James' Park for the pub.
-Theo Walcott opened the scoring in the 44th second, before Johan Djourou and Robin van Persie (2) established a commanding lead for the Gunners; a combination of excellent attacking play and formidable defense left the Magpies exhausted.
+With just 19 minutes left, Newcastle supporters could hardly be blamed for turning their backs on this match, heading to the pub instead of staying at St. James' Park.
+Theo Walcott opened the scoring in the 44th second before Johan Djourou and Robin van Persie, who scored twice, established a commanding lead for the Gunners.
+Their combination of fluid attacking play and solid defense left the Magpies completely drained.

-However, in the second half, Wenger's men exploded, starting from the 50th minute with French international midfielder Abou Diaby.
-A 50-50 challenge with Joey Barton caused Diaby to lose his temper, grabbing the Newcastle midfielder by the neck and pushing him to the ground before shoving Kevin Nolan, resulting in Diaby being shown a red card by referee Phil Dowd.
+However, in the second half, Wenger's men collapsed defensively, with the turning point coming in the 50th minute involving French international midfielder Abou Diaby.
+A fierce challenge for the ball with Joey Barton led to Diaby losing his temper.
+He grabbed the Newcastle midfielder by the neck, pushed him to the ground, and then shoved Kevin Nolan, leading to Diaby receiving a red card from referee Phil Dowd.

 Leading 4 – 0 but Arsenal were unable to beat Newcastle